Combining Two Flocks of Chickens (with Minimal Bloodshed)

 How to Merge the Two Flocks of Chickens

 Combining two flocks of chickens is not as simple as putting everyone together and expecting things to go smoothly.
-You need to allow time for the chickens to get used to the other chickens.
+You need to allow time for the older birds to get used to the new chickens.

 The process below is how we have successfully merged our new pullets with our older chickens every year.

 After a week or so, put the two flocks together where they will be residing, but still keep the two flocks separated.
-A pet crate in the coop is ideal for this.
+A large dog crate in the coop is ideal for this.

-Since we don’t have a pet crate, we fence off part of our run and add a dog house for the chickens to sleep in.
+Since we don’t have a pet crate, we fence off part of our run and add a dog house for the young birds to sleep in.
 Allow another week for this part of the process.

 Combining the Flocks With No Barriers

 When you are ready to finally put all the chickens together, open the pet crate or remove the fencing between them.
-Keep a close eye on them.
+It’s a good idea to keep a close eye on the entire flock during this time, especially for the first day or two.

 Ideally, you should put them together on a day when you can be home to monitor their behavior.
 Have a spray bottle of water handy.
 (Set it to “stream.”)
 A water gun will also work.